About

 The key aims of the task force are to foster political will around options for progressive levies to support climate and development action, and to bring together coalitions of willing countries to become frontrunners for implementing specific progressive levy options.

 The task force will help ensure industries and individuals contribute more to financing the fight against climate change, based on the pollution they produce, while bringing equitable climate justice to our current financial system.
-The task force is open to participation from countries around the world, and will consult with experts across disciplines.
+The task force will consult with experts across disciplines and countries in the Coalition for Solidarity Levies, which supports the task force.
+All countries and sub-national governments with fiscal autonomy are invited to join the coalition and advocate for their preferred levies.

 The task force will conclude its work at COP30 in 2025, with an announcement by its co-chairs on options for implementing progressive international levies.